Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Introduction

 Foreground mitigation approaches are broadly classified into foreground removal and foreground avoidance \cite{Datta_et_al,chapman_fore_review}.
-Although both of these approaches have contributed to current upper limits, each has tradeoffs, and no consensus exists on a preferred approach for SKA-Low.
-Foreground avoidance is robust to systematics but sacrifices sensitivity, especially on large scales, as it discards low $k_\parallel$ modes \cite{pober_fore_avoid_2014ApJ}.
-Conversely, non-parametric subtraction techniques \cite{FASTICA_12,GMCA_13,CCA_14,ghosh_lofar,blind_fore_sub_alonso,mertens_gpr_18}, which rely on the frequency-frequency covariance of statistically independent components, are susceptible to signal loss due to leakage of the cosmological signal into the foreground model.
-The situation is worsened by systematics such as calibration errors, incomplete sky models \cite{cal_barry_16,cal_dillon_18,cal_trott_16,cal_wise_17,aishrila_gain_err,Datta_gain_err,joseph_incom_sky_model_18}, beam uncertainties \cite{chokshi_beam_uncertainities_24,kim_beam_2022,nasir_beam}, mutual coupling \cite{cali_gain_err_mutual_coup,kern_mutual,eloy_spectr_17}, and ionospheric distortions \cite{samit_ionosphere,Iono_MWA_2022}.
+Foreground avoidance is an approach that involves discarding the contaminated modes inside the foreground wedge, probing the accessible EoR window.
+On the other hand, foreground removal techniques aim to fit a foreground model and subtract it, preserving power spectrum sensitivity across all scales.
+Although both of these approaches have contributed to current upper limits, each has tradeoffs.
+Foreground avoidance is robust to systematics but sacrifices sensitivity, especially at large scales, because it discards low $k_\parallel$ modes \cite{pober_fore_avoid_2014ApJ}.
+Conversely, non-parametric subtraction techniques \cite{FASTICA_12,GMCA_13,CCA_14,ghosh_lofar,blind_fore_sub_alonso,mertens_gpr_18}, which rely on the frequency-frequency covariance of statistically independent components, are susceptible to signal loss due to leakage of the cosmological signal into the foreground model \cite{Hothi_21}.
+The inaccuracies in the foreground model are enhanced by systematics such as calibration errors, incomplete sky models \cite{cal_barry_16,cal_dillon_18,cal_trott_16,cal_wise_17,aishrila_gain_err,Datta_gain_err,joseph_incom_sky_model_18}, beam uncertainties \cite{chokshi_beam_uncertainities_24,kim_beam_2022,nasir_beam}, mutual coupling \cite{cali_gain_err_mutual_coup,kern_mutual,eloy_spectr_17}, and ionospheric distortions \cite{samit_ionosphere,Iono_MWA_2022}.
 These effects can introduce excess variance or mimic the spectral characteristics of the \HI\ signal, leading to false detections.